yuhko-msft/microsoft-graph-docs/concepts/connecting-external-content-connectionapi.md

 }
 ```

-## Get connections for a given connector
+## Get connections for a specific connector

 To get details on the connections for a given connectors you can use the following example:

 ```html